-For Helsinki Biennial 2023, Villar Rojas has created a site-specific sculptural work in dialogue with the environment and inhabitants of Vallisaari Island.
+For Helsinki Biennial 2023, Villar Rojas created a site-specific sculptural work in dialogue with the environment and inhabitants of Vallisaari Island.
+The work comprised a total of 15 sculptures.
 The work has its roots in Villar Rojas’s Brick Farm, a series of works inspired by the Argentinian hornero bird, which makes its nests from mud, straw and rubble, adapting them to human-built surroundings.
 In the new work, however, there is a shift from the organic, ephemeral sculptures inspired by the hornero to a more artificial, yet still more-than-human mode of materiality.

 Simulating various environmental and socio-political conditions across timespans ranging from hours to millennia, the Time Engine allows him to take his already experimental sculptural practice to a new level, creating works in places and times that surpass our tangible realities.